 Implementation of Preventive Measures

-Chiyoda Group implements the following preventive measures and procedures especially for high risk items and pursues them through detailed procedure manuals: "Compliance Due Diligence of business partners prior to entering into any deals, such as vendors and subcontractors in our supply chain, agents, and consultants", "Preliminary checking procedures related to governmental officials", "Preliminary checking procedures related to OFAC", "Preliminary checking procedures for entering into bids", "Preliminary checking procedures for payments of entertainment fees", etc.
+Chiyoda Group implements the following preventive measures and procedures especially for high risk items and pursues them through detailed procedure manuals: "Compliance Due Diligence of business partners prior to entering into any deals, such as clients, joint venture partners, agents, consultants, vendors and subcontractors ", "Preliminary checking procedures related to bribes to governmental officials, including through third parties", "Preliminary checking procedures related to cartel activities", "Preliminary checking procedures related to economic sanctions", "Preliminary checking procedures for payments of entertainment fees", etc.

 As part of our mechanism for ensuring compliance of Chiyoda Group Code of Conduct, we conduct periodic monitoring, and if required, implement improvement measures.
 The monitoring covers areas including Construction Business Act, Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors, applicable anti-corruption laws, and anti-trust laws.
 Further, all divisions in Chiyoda Corporation and Chiyoda group companies conduct self-assessment at the end of every fiscal year to examine their compliance activities.